-Inslee’s plan for Washington’s economic recovery from coronavirus outbreak includes massive testing, resources for mental health
+Inslee says elective surgeries, outdoor recreation and some construction could restart soon as Washington recovers from coronavirus

 Inslee didn’t say when the stay-at-home order — scheduled to lift at the end of the day on May 4 — might start to be rolled back.

-But if Washington continues to see favorable numbers, Inslee said elective surgeries could begin again soon.
-Meanwhile, his office has agreed upon a plan with the construction industry and labor unions, Inslee said, for “allowing limited return to construction in with safety measures in place.”
+But if Washington continues to see favorable numbers, Inslee said elective surgeries could begin again soon, as well as some outdoor recreation and certain construction projects.
+The governor’s office has agreed upon a plan with the construction industry and labor unions, “allowing limited return to construction in with safety measures in place,” he said.

 “We can modify some of these restrictions in the coming weeks, if the health modeling holds up,” he said.
 “The health of Washingtonians is our top priority.”